iglit/h2l0l/README.md

 - On Windows, check Settings → System → Notifications & actions

 ### The menu doesn't appear when I click the icon (Windows)
-- Try both left-click and right-click on the icon
+- Make sure you're using right-click (not left-click)
-- The app is configured to show the menu on both left and right clicks
+- The menu only appears on right-click
 - If the icon is unresponsive, try restarting the application

 ### The notification doesn't show